lviens/2020_Autocorrelations/README.md

   - **Reproduce_Fig_4.py** to reproduce Figure 4 of the paper (Maps of the Kanto Basin basin depth).

 * The **Data** folder contains:
   - Four zip files with all the data needed to run the codes and reproduce the figures of the paper.
-The codes unzip the data automatically
+The codes should unzip the zip files automatically.

-* The **Figures** folder contains the figures from the four codes.
+* The **Figures** folder contains the 7 figures that can be plotted by the 4 codes.